panaC/BookAssistant/README.md

  - `actions-server` - an API server to parse and react to the Dialogflow agent's webhook
  - `docs` - a few documentation
  - `demo` - script for loading demo audiobook inside `webpub-server`
+ - `ops` - operation part of devops.
+Install on server folder

 ## What you'll need